bobaseb/energetically-coherent-computation/index.md

 - in rich alphabets
 - capacity to sustain specific conscious states
 - allowing smooth transitions between states

+Altered states of consciousness
+- and neural light cones
+- context dependency of
+- cultural frameworks shaping
+- network reorganization in
+- synaesthesia as example of
+- temporal dynamics of

+Analog-like dynamics
+- contrast with discrete processing
+- in conscious systems
+- relationship to physical embodiment

+Anesthesia
+- and consciousness
+- contrast with sleep states
+- depth of
+- molecular mechanisms
+- pharmacological pathways
+- reversible disruption of consciousness
+- spatial organization of effects
+- temporal dynamics of
+- thalamocortical effects

+Anesthetic agents
+- molecular targets of
+- mechanisms of action
+- selective effects on consciousness
+- specificity of disruption

 Animism
 - and consciousness